Daemon-Solutions/tf-aws-serverless-image-handler/README.md

 This module provides a CloudFront distribution for image manipulation, such as resizing, quality reduction or feature detection and sources the images from an s3 bucket you provide.

-CloudFront logs are stored in a provided s3 bucket, and optionally the Lambda function logs can be sent to s3 or Elasticsearch.
+CloudFront logs are stored in a provided s3 bucket.

 This solution was adapted from https://github.com/awslabs/serverless-image-handler

-See https://github.com/thumbor/thumbor/wiki/security for generating safe URL's used to prevent DoS attacks.
-A simple Python script can be found in `tests/python/safe_url.py` for demonstration purposes.

 ### Request path

 CloudFront -> API Gateway -> Lambda -> s3

 ## Supported Filters

+Note: These are Thumbor filters and may not work correctly with the current SharpJS version.
+See https://sharp.pixelplumbing.com/

 | Filter Name |  Filter Syntax |
 |-------------|----------------|